Abell 1430: A merging cluster with exceptional diffuse radio emission: Introduction

-Radio halos, in contrast, are believed to trace the turbulence generated by cluster mergers.
+In contrast, radio halos are believed to trace the turbulence generated by cluster mergers.
 A direct observational proof is still to be provided.
-However, radio halos have almost exclusively found in merger systems \citep{buote_2001,2010ApJ...721L..82C}, suggesting that merger-kinetic energy is dissipated into non-thermal components through complex mechanisms involving shocks and turbulence, \citep[ see][for a review]{brunetti_2014}.
-This scenario can explain the observation properties of halos, e.g. typically a close correlation between X-ray and radio surface brightness and the absence of polarisation at current detection levels.
+However, radio halos have almost exclusively been found in merger systems \citep{buote_2001,2010ApJ...721L..82C}, suggesting that the halo emission is related to the kinetic energy dissipated during the merger and transferred into non-thermal components through complex mechanisms involving shocks and turbulence \citep[see][for a review]{brunetti_2014}.
+This scenario can explain the observational properties of halos, e.g., the often found close correlation between X-ray and radio surface brightness and the absence of polarised halo emission at the current detection levels.
 Moreover, it has been found that the luminosity of radio halos correlates with the X-ray luminosity and the mass of the clusters \citep{2013ApJ...777..141C}.

 Recently, LOw Frequency ARray (LOFAR) observations also discovered diffuse emission which connects pairs of massive clusters in the form of radio bridges \citep{botteon_2018,2019Sci...364..981G,2020MNRAS.499L..11B}.
-These observations suggest that compression and turbulence generated by substructures in the low density cosmic filaments activate magnetic field amplification and mechanisms of stochastic acceleration of particles also \citep{2020PhRvL.124e1101B}.
-To date, it is unclear how often such early stages of cluster mergers are lead to observable radio emission which originates from turbulence driven by the motion of the substructures.
+These observations suggest that compression and turbulence generated by substructures in the low-density cosmic filaments activate magnetic field amplification and mechanisms of stochastic acceleration of particles, too \citep{2020PhRvL.124e1101B}.
+To date, it is unclear how often such early stages of cluster mergers lead to observable radio emission that originates from turbulence driven by the motion of the substructures.
 Since this emission is expected to possess a steep spectrum \citep{2020PhRvL.124e1101B}, LOFAR observations are excellently suited to search for new examples.

 In this paper, we present the discovery of a radio halo in the merging galaxy cluster Abell\,1430.
-We used data from the LOFAR Two-Metre Sky Survey (LoTSS) and complemented them with data from Karl G. Jansky Very Large Array (VLA) observations in L-band. \textit{Chandra} and \textit{XMM-Newton} X-ray data was also used, allowing us to examine the relationship between the thermal properties of the cluster components with the relativistic electron population.
+Central for this study are observations being part of the LOFAR Two-Metre Sky Survey (LoTSS).
+We complemented our analysis with data from Karl G. Jansky Very Large Array (VLA) observations in L-band. \textit{Chandra} and \textit{XMM-Newton} X-ray data was also used, allowing us to examine the relationship between the thermal properties of the cluster components with the relativistic electron population.